Wildwood High School: Athletics

-The Wildwood High School Warriors compete as one of the member schools in the Tri-County Conference, which is comprised of public and private high schools located in Camden, Cape May, Cumberland, Gloucester and Salem counties.
-The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Wildwood High School Warriors compete as one of the member schools in the Cape-Atlantic League, which is comprised of public and private high schools located in Atlantic County, Cape May County, Cumberland County The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 183 students in grades 9-12, the school was classified by the NJSIAA for the 2022-23 school year as South, Group 1 for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in the Horizon Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

+The school switched to the Tri-County Conference for the 2002-03 school year as part of an effort to find appropriate matchups for its football team and returned to the Cape-Atlantic League in the 2026-27 season, which it had belonged to for decades.

 The boys' basketball team won the Group II state title in 1940 vs. Bogota High School and 1941 vs. Pompton Lakes High School, and won the Group I title in 1942 against Bernardsville High School, in 1961 vs. North Arlington High School and in 1964 vs. Wallington High School.
 After playoff losses in the four previous seasons, the 1940 team won the Group II title after defeating Bogota by a score of 34-18 in the championship game.
 The 1941 team puled ahead with a 7-0 run in the first quarter and held on to repeat as state champion after defeating Pompton Lakes by a score of 39-35 in the finals.
 Led by 18 points from future NFL player Randy Beverly, the 1961 team won the Group I state title with a 65-50 win against North Arlington in the championship game played at Princeton University's Dillon Gymnasium.

 The softball team won the Group I state championship in 1976, defeating Wood-Ridge High School in the final round of the tournament.

 The girls' basketball team won the 1991 Group I state championship (against runner-up Cresskill High School in the finals), 2000 (vs. North Warren Regional High School) and in both 2001 and 2002 (against Mountain Lakes High School both seasons).

 Administration

 The principal is Tricia Lemma.
-The administration team includes the assistant principal / athletic director.
+The administration team includes two assistant principal.
 Lemma became principal of the middle / high school in July 2023.